sri-arjuna/SWARM/docs/Custom_Projects.md

 And select among multiple config files, where/if available.
 This will work in the very same way as __SWARM/runtime conf[ig]__

+Be aware, while you provide a default configuration file, this will be copied 'as is' to something like: __$HOME/.config/swarm/conf/${script_name}/${script_name}.conf__

+This said, users will edit that/those file/s, not the file/s that you actualy provided!

 More Variables: